 - Work well with other department and divisional personnel to ensure a positive and productive work climate within the office overall;

-- Communicate effectively with and offer technical assistance in fiscal areas to district and other management personnel.
+- Communicate effectively with, and offer technical assistance in fiscal areas to, district and other management personnel.

-Individuals who serve as certificated or classified management personnel must be willing to modify days/hours and to work additional days/hours on occasion with appropriate compensation and be willing to travel using own transportation with mileage reimbursed, or county office fleet vehicle, as the job may require.
+Individuals who serve as certificated or classified management personnel must be willing to modify days/hours and to work additional days/hours on occasion with appropriate compensation and be willing to travel using their own transportation with mileage reimbursed, or county office fleet vehicle, as the job may require.